fastapi-users/fastapi-users/docs/configuration/authentication/index.md

 #### [Bearer](transports/bearer.md)

-The token will be send through an `Authorization: Bearer` header.
+The token will be sent through an `Authorization: Bearer` header.

 !!! tip "Pros and cons"